 The award is a non-competitive programme that encourages pupils to try new things and to stretch themselves in new directions.
 The award is a great opportunity to reward pupils for activities they are already undertaking.
 It also encourages pupils to consider their community, increase their health and fitness levels, make new friends and create memories that will last a lifetime.
 Employers and Universities regard completion of the Award at any level as a sign of a well-rounded individual, capable of rising to a challenge and willing to invest time in altruistic activities.

-Congratulations to all those who received their Gold Award from the Duke of Edinburgh at Buckingham Palace this October.
+Congratulations to all those who received their Gold Award from the Duke of Edinburgh at Buckingham Palace.
 This is a fantastic achievement in recognition of all your hard work.